google/WebFundamentals/src/content/en/showcase/2016/housing.md

 ## Solution
-Relying on technological advancements and the improved capabilities of modern web browsers and web applications such as Service Workers, IndexedDB, Add to Home Screen, and Push Notifications, Housing.com set out to create a PWA that was fast, efficient, and reliable.
+Relying on technological advancements and the improved capabilities of modern web browsers and web applications such as service workers, IndexedDB, add to home screen, and push notifications, Housing.com set out to create a PWA that was fast, efficient, and reliable.
 The result was a mobile web experience that is fast, uses less data, and re-engages users in multiple ways.
 With the new PWA, Housing.com saw conversion rates rise 38% and the bounce rate fall